 4. INVESTMENT BY OWNERS

-It depicts an increase in equity resulting from the transfer of resources in exchange for an ownership interest.
-It basically describes an owner’s contribution to the firm.
+It Increases equity when resources are transferred in exchange for ownership interests describing an owner’s contribution to the firm.

-The issue of ownership shares of stock by a company in exchange for cash represents an investment by owners.
+The investment by owners represents the shares of the stock of a company in exchange for cash.

 5. DISTRIBUTION TO OWNERS

-It represents a decrease in equity which results from transfer to owners.
-It determines the owners’ withdrawal from the ownership interest of the firm.
+It represents a decrease in equity that results from transfer to owners.
+Essentially, it determines the owners’ withdrawal from ownership of the firm.

 6. REVENUE